mysql/mysql-utilities/doc/man/mysqluserclone.rst

 .. option:: --list

-   List all users on the source - does not require a destination.
+   List all users on the source server.
+With this option, a destination server need not be specified.

 .. option:: --quiet, -q